ennnbeee/ennnbeee.github.io/content/posts/NCSC-macOS-Settings.md

 This one is pretty definite in what it wants.

-Sadly, there isn't an option in Endpoint Manager to enforce this setting, but we can acheive this using a custom profile and generated mobileconfig file.
+Sadly, there isn't an option in Endpoint Manager to enforce this setting, but we can achieve this using a custom profile and generated mobileconfig file.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>